 10. Can I get ingrown hairs down there too?

-It is quite possible to get ingrown hairs down there as well, especially if you wax and shave often.
-To prevent that, gently exfoliate the area and avoid wearing any tight clothes after waxing.
-Also, never shave in between waxing appointments!
+It is quite possible to get ingrown hairs down after bikini waxing as well, especially if you wax and shave often.
+To prevent that, gently exfoliate the area and avoid wearing any tight clothes after bikini area waxing.
+Also, never shave in between bikini waxing appointments!
+Internal images: Shutterstock